vahyno/tunely/docs/sprint1.md

 ## Step 3: Database Setup

-1. If you haven't yet, use `npm` to install `mongoose`.
-Save it as a dependency of your project with `--save`.

 1. In `models/album.js`, add a schema and a model for our albums.
 Determine the attributes and data types for the schema based on the sample data we've been using.

 1. Export the `Album` model in `models/album.js`.